Luca06Luwa/CH-Launcher-Redux/README.md

 I have left the original description along with some of the early stage things that I needed to add.

-If the devs want me to, I could continue with this project, however it's been quite tricky when testing.
+If the devs want me to, I could continue with this project, however it's been quite tricky when testing and I'm just way to busy to deal with a project like this.

+See ya on the flip side. - Luca06Luwa

 # Original description